 In each academic department, threre isan Honors Faculty Adviser who is available to advise Honors College students in that major, from orientation until graduation.
 With this Honors Faculty Adviser’s guidance, the student plans the Honors Distribution and schedules what is needed to meet departmental, college, and Honors College degree requirements.
 Professional Honors advisers are also available in the Honors College office to assist with general academic advisement issues, and personal and career counseling.

 Priority in Registration and Residence Assignment

 Honors College students are in the first group permitted to register for classes every semester.
 New Honors College students also have priority in residence hall assignments within the Honors residence, which also contains the Honors College offices, computer facilities, seminar, individual and group study rooms, and meeting spaces for the use of commuting Honors students.

 An Honors College student, with the instructor’s permission, may attend undergraduate classes or lectures for which the student is not formally enrolled.
 Free access is available.

 With the permission of the Honors Faculty Advisor and the graduate program instructor, an Honors College student may enroll in graduate courses for either undergraduate or up to 12 credits of graduate credit.

-The University Honors Council
+The Honors Advisory Council

-Consisting of faculty representing the seven colleges granting the bachelor’s degree, two Honors College students, the Director of Admissions, the Director of Student Financial Aid, and the Dean and Associate Dean of the Honors College, the Honors Council is responsible for all decisions on admissions to the Honors College, the awarding of Honors College scholarships, the approval of each student’s Honors Distribution and Honors Research Project, and the definition of policies and procedures appropriate to the mission of the Honors College.
+Consisting of faculty representing the colleges granting the bachelor’s degree, two Honors College students, the Director of Admissions, the Director of Student Financial Aid, and the Dean of the Honors College, the Honors Council is responsible for all decisions on admissions to the Honors College, the awarding of Honors College scholarships, the approval of each student’s Honors Distribution and Honors Research Project, and the definition of policies and procedures appropriate to the mission of the Honors College.